The overall goal is to restore occlusion, normal anatomy and function.

 Reduction of the separation or fracture is done digitally, bringing the teeth into normal occlusion, which realigns the bones.

-The wire is cut at the skin edge, leaving three to four twists.
+The wire should be cut leaving three twists.

 6. Application of the composite

 Irrigate the teeth to be included in the composite.
 Acid-etch the teeth for 20-30 seconds.
 Thoroughly irrigate again and dry.

 Note: it is paramount that the teeth remain dry throughout the application of the composite.

 A composite temporization material is placed on the teeth and contoured to avoid sharp edges or projections.
 Care is needed to avoid contact with the gingiva.

 Once the composite solidifies, smooth the composite with a Goldie bur on a surgical handpiece or a diamond bur on a high-speed handpiece.